jbatez/wayland-headers-rs/README.md

-This repository contains three projects:
+This repository contains four projects:

   * [wayland-headers](wayland-headers) contains minimalist Rust FFI bindings for Wayland in a way that's roughly equivalent to the official